Ville0/Data-Science/Activity.md

 All those results the Google showing the best results.
 Because the Google system predict the new or upcoming word by the result of your history searches.
 In other hand duckduckgo & Bing are having no idea about what are you searching or what are your history searches so they give same results as mostly ho Ai / system works.

 **How do search engines work?**
-<br/>-Search engines work through three primary functions:<br/>-**Crawling**: Scour the Internet for content, looking over the code/content for each URL they find.
+<br/>- Search engines work through three primary functions:<br/>-**Crawling**: Scour the Internet for content, looking over the code/content for each URL they find.
  <br/> -**Indexing**: Store and organize the content found during the crawling process.
 Once a page is in the index, it’s in the running to be displayed as a result to relevant queries. <br/> -**Ranking**: Provide the pieces of content that will best answer a searcher's query, which means that results are ordered by most relevant to least relevant.